 - The attendance is limited to 90 persons, with a maximum of 2 delegates per city !

 - Your participation fee does not cover accommodation or transport

 The aim of the meeting is of course to get to know your European colleagues, to share knowledge with them but most of all, we want you to have fun and leave full of inspiration and with a bunch of new friends.

-We are looking forward to welcoming you for this seventh edition!
+We are looking forward to welcoming you for this eighth edition!